 To appear more competitive, car-hire companies devise ways to make what they are offering look much cheaper than it really is.
 Car-hire companies have a well established reputation for hiding costs from you during the booking process and then loading you up with extra charges when you come to collect the hire car.
 This deception has reduced a lot over the years, but it’s still there, and you need to guard against it to avoid unpleasant and expensive surprises when you go to collect your hire car.

 If you intend to have more than one driver driving the hire car you’ll need to register all additional drivers on the hire car contract.
-This is important because by the car-hire companies’ insurance won’t cover you if an unregistered driver is driving the car and an accident happens, and you could be responsible for the entire value of the car if it’s stolen or destroyed.
+This is important because the car-hire company's insurance won’t cover you if an unregistered driver is driving the car and an accident happens, and you could be responsible for the entire value of the car if it’s stolen or destroyed.

 The car-hire company will usually charge you to register additional drivers.
 If you register additional drivers when you initially book the hire car you will usually pay a lower price than you would if you registered them when you collect the hire car.
 Additional drivers are usually cheaper to register when you are booking a hire car with a car-hire aggregator, rather than a car-hire company.